 How far is Visalia, California, from the beach?

-Visalia is a true central California town, but it’s not part of the famed Central Coast region of California, which features several towns that sit alongside the Pacific Ocean.
-Rather, Visalia is around 150 miles to the coast and the beach, depending on the route you take to get there.
+Visalia is a proper central California town but not part of the famed Central Coast region of California, which features several towns alongside the Pacific Ocean.
+Instead, Visalia is around 150 miles to the coast and the beach, depending on the route you take to get there.